 Challenges of a microservices architecture

 Reaping the benefits of a microservices architecture requires overcoming a few inherent challenges.
-For example, a long chain of service calls over the network can potentially decrease performance and reliability.
-When more services can make calls simultaneously, the potential for failure compounds for each service — especially when handling large call volumes.
+For example, a long chain of service calls over the network could decrease performance and reliability.
+When more services can make calls simultaneously, the potential for failure compounds for each service, especially when handling large call volumes.
 However, automated detection and testing can streamline and optimize these API backends and prevent potential IT downtime.

 Here are some additional challenges that can arise with a microservices architecture:

-5 best practices for microservices
+Five best practices for microservices

 When developing a microservices architecture, these five best practices are helpful to include during all stages of the process.